open-ephys-plugins/lab-streaming-layer-io/README.md

 This plugin will soon be available via the Open Ephys GUI Plugin Installer.
 To access the Plugin Installer, press **ctrl-P** or **⌘P** from inside the GUI.
 Once the installer is loaded, browse to the "Ephys Socket" plugin and click "Install."

+## Development history

+This plugin was developed and opened to the community with :heart: by [AE Studio](https://ae.studio/) and [Chadwick Boulay](https://github.com/cboulay).
+The original repository can be found at https://github.com/labstreaminglayer/OpenEphysLSL-Inlet

 ## Usage

 Before starting the data acquisition process a data stream needs to be selected.
 The list of available data streams (and marker streams) is updated every time the button `Refresh streams` is pressed.
 During data acquisition samples can be scaled in real time by adjusting the `Scale` factor.